Greener Sororities. Greener Fraternities. Greener Illinois.

 You can receive different levels of certification based off the number of credits you earn as follows:

 - 15 Points – Gold-level Certification

-The following steps are required to receive Green Chapter certification.
+The following actions are required for all levels of Green Office certification.

 - Go paperless whenever possible.
 For example, send electronic agendas for meetings instead of printing them.